istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-tls-origination/index.md

 This section describes how to perform the same TLS origination as in the [TLS Origination for Egress Traffic](/docs/examples/advanced-gateways/egress-tls-origination/) example, only this time using an egress gateway.
-Note that in this case the TLS origination will be done by the egress Gateway server, as opposed to by the sidecar in the previous example.
+Note that in this case the TLS origination will be done by the egress gateway, as opposed to by the sidecar in the previous example.

 1. Define a `ServiceEntry` for `edition.cnn.com`: